 Sending care packages to our armed forces serving in Afganistan

 Not only are we supporting the combat troops and bomb sniffing K9 teams, but have significantly increased humanitarian packages for the children living in the local villages.
-School supplies, clothes, and other badly need items are included, and emails from our men and women in arms describe how this approach to winning the hearts and minds of the local villagers helps get our troops home quicker.
+School supplies, clothes, and other badly needed items are included, and emails from our men and women in arms describe how this approach to winning the hearts and minds of the local villagers helps get our troops home quicker.
 In these kinds of conflicts, needed supplies for the locals that come from American citizens are an incredible counterbalance to the terrible things that happen to non-combatants in this kind of warfare.

 We are always looking for friends of the American Military that are interested in helping these brave men and women as they serve their country under difficult circumstances.
 Time and willing hands as well as money are all commodities in short supply.
 If you would like to help our men and women in uniform, click the Contact Us link and send us a message.